Ontario Place: 2021 plan

-Quebec outdoor recreation firm Écorécréo will develop the southern area between the two islands.
+A third company proposed to build a zip-line and adventure park but pulled out of the project.
+The company and the government could not come to terms on the lease.

 Private sector investments are expected to be about $500-million.
 Public sector investment was not disclosed.
 A review process for environmental, heritage, and public consultation, will likely extend into 2023.
 Construction is scheduled to begin in 2024, with a 2030 completion.

 In February 2022, Toronto city council voted to adopt a process to create an approvals process for the Province's plan for the redevelopment of Ontario Place.
 This process generally follows the city's traditional development approvals process, notwithstanding Ontario Place is predominately constructed on Provincially-owned land.
-Based on this timeline, a rezoning application is expected in late 2022 and site a plan approvals process could begin July 2023.
+Based on this timeline, a rezoning application is expected in late 2022 and a site plan approvals process began in 2023.

-In September 2022, Écorécréo announced they would be dropping out of the project, as they were unable to agree on leasing terms with the Ministry of Infrastructure.
-In a related update, the ministry reported that “Repair work on the Cinesphere, pods, and bridges is proceeding on-schedule this fall.
+The Cinesphere was closed for renovations.
+In September 2022, the ministry reported: “Repair work on the Cinesphere, pods, and bridges is proceeding on-schedule this fall.
 Site servicing, including sewage, water, electrical, and gas, is expected to begin in the spring of 2023."

+Therme Canada's local partners are the Toronto International Film Festival (TIFF), Mississaugas of the Credit First Nation, Black North Initiative.
+TIFF later 'paused' their relationship with Therme ahead of their 2023 festival.
+Other partners include AECON Group Inc., Diamond Schmitt, and Studio TLA.
+Strategy Corp, is serving Therme Canada with strategy and communications.
+Formerly, Swim Drink Fish Canada was a partner, but has exited the partnership in the belief that the government's portion of the plan is "simply too opaque and controversial for us to support".

+Therme's plans have received strong public backlash, with the group Ontario Place for All leading the campaign against the development.
+Plans to develop the public space and existing beach by a for-profit private developer became a prominent 2023 election issue in Toronto.
+The mayoral campaign saw mayor Olivia Chow come out in opposition to the project.
+Later in 2023, she dropped her opposition to the project when the City and Government of Ontario reached an agreement for the transfer of the two Toronto freeways (Don Valley and Gardiner) to the province, saving the city an estimated $1.2 billion.
+The community group has continued its opposition, attempting to stop or slow down the project in the courts.

+The Ford government has proposed to move the Ontario Science Centre to the site.
+It would sit atop a large parking garage that would serve the Therme spa.
+The Centre would also incorporate the pods as exhibit space, and the Cinesphere.
+The proposed move has been controversial.